-Our annual showcase of artworks
+Our annual showcase of artworks - Entries are now open!

 The Summer Open returns for another year!
 Featuring both professional and amateur artists based in East Anglia and beyond, the exhibition promises to feature an exciting range of artworks.
 Many of the artworks will be for sale.